joanwolk/big-list-backend/README.md

 This is the backend that hosts The Big List, the list of all University of Chicago Scavenger Hunt items.
 It is built in Rails with a Postgresql Database.

+# Using the API

+The api currently only has one endpoint, `/items`.
+It additionally accepts the following query string parameters: year, item_number, item_text, points.
+They can be chained in any order or omitted.

+So, to get all the items that contain the word "list" from 2020 that were one point, you could go to:
+`/items?points=1&year=2020&item_text=list`

+Alternatively, you could just grab the first item on the 2020 list:
+`/items?year=2022&points=1`

 # Setup

 Ensure your environment is set up with ruby installed, rails installed, and postgresql installed and running if you would like to develop locally.